Land for Sale in Oklahoma

 Find Farms, Ranches, Acreage, and Country Homes for Sale

-Recent internal data records appromixately $4 billion in land, homesites and other rural acreage for sale in Oklahoma.
-This represents about 539,000 acres of land for sale in the state.
-Of Oklahoma's 77 counties, Oklahoma County had the most rural property and land for sale.
-Based on comps submitted through the Lands of America Comparable Sales program last month, Oklahoma is among the country's top five states for land sold during the month.
-This reflects a decrease in sales activity over data from the month before.
-Latimer, Le Flore County had the most land sales recently in the state.
+Lands of America data records over $3 billion in land and ranches for sale in Oklahoma, which comprises about 651,000 acres of Oklahoma land for sale.
+Of the 77 counties in the state, Oklahoma County had the most land and farms for sale.
+There were 9,238 acres of sold land in Oklahoma recorded in January through the Lands of America sales program.
+This reflects an increase in sales activity over data from the previous month.
+Latimer and Le Flore County saw the most land sales recently in the state.
 Oklahoma covers a diverse landscape that incorporates 12 distinct ecoregions.
 Hunters and outdoor sports people can enjoy some 1.6 million acres of wildlife management areas throughout the state, while anglers get their pick of 35 major lakes covering over a half-million acres.
 The state has also been ranked among the ten best states for the cost of living by U.S. News & World Report.
-In terms of its size, Oklahoma is the country's 20th-largest state, covering an area of 69,903 square miles (45 million acres).
-Of its total landmass, 68,595 square miles is land, while the remaining 1,304 square miles comprises water.
-Game species to be found on land for sale in Oklahoma include whitetail deer, turkey, ducks, hog, and dove.
-Anglers have their choice of bass, catfish, and walleye.
+In terms of size, Oklahoma is the country's 20th-largest state, covering an area of 69,903 square miles (45 million acres).
+Of this area, 68,595 square miles is land, while the remaining 1,304 square miles comprises water.
+Wildlife to be found on land for sale in Oklahoma include whitetail deer, turkey, ducks, hog, dove, and quail.
+Anglers can enjoy casting for bass, catfish, and walleye.

 Land for sale including Recreational Property in Bartlesville Oklahoma